Life Off The Road

 – RockJock Currectlync Steering

 This was a major change from the previous 2 1/2″ lift that I put together with Old Man Emu (OME) springs, Rancho shocks, and various other bits and pieces.
 I ran that for several years and it performed very well, but I wanted more suspension travel, and I wanted to get away from having to stop and manually disconnect my front swaybar, for off-road travel.
 The stiffer Fox shocks and the Antirock swaybar make the Jeep corner much better on the highway.
-I do not have any real off-road time on it yet, but that will come soon.

 Drivetrain